flashbots/suave-geth/README.md

 The current, and certainly not final, implementation of the Confidential Store is managed by the `ConfidentialStoreEngine`.
 The engine consists of a storage backend, which holds the raw data, and a transport topic, which relays synchronization messages between nodes.
 We provide two storage backends to the confidential store engine: the `LocalConfidentialStore`, storing data in memory in a simple dictionary, and `RedisStoreBackend`, storing data in redis.
 To enable redis as the storage backed, pass redis endpoint via `--suave.confidential.redis-store-endpoint`.
 For synchronization of confidential stores via transport we provide an implementation using a shared Redis PubSub in `RedisPubSubTransport`, as well as a *crude* synchronization protocol.
 To enable redis transport, pass redis endpoint via `--suave.confidential.redis-transport-endpoint`.
+Note that Redis transport only synchronizes *current* state, there is no initial synchronization - a newly connected node will not have access to old data.

 ![image](suave/docs/confidential_store_engine.png)